-The Conference was brought to a close by a delightfully bright farewell address-delivered by the Hon-ourable Mrs. A. J. Lyttleton-and many ladies present expressed their determination of meeting again if possible, at the Conference of 1897, which is to be held at Croydon.
+The Conference was brought to a close by a delightfully bright farewell address-delivered by the Honourable Mrs. A. J. Lyttleton-and many ladies present expressed their determination of meeting again if possible, at the Conference of 1897, which is to be held at Croydon.

-Il Book of the Week.
+A Book of the Week.

-"EN ROUTE."
+"EN ROUTE."\

 "EN ROUTE" is an elaborate study of the journey of a soul from the lowest depths of iniquity, to faith.
 Some years ago Monsieur Huysmans wrote a terrible book (which I am glad to say I have never read) called "La Bas."
-Durtal, the principal character in "En Route," is also the "hero" (if such a word be "En Route," is also the "hero" (if such a word be applicable) of that former appalling book, wherein he makes experience of Satanism, Black Masses, and other forms of Black Magic, but Mr. Kegan Paul, in his excellent preface, states that it is quite needless to read "La Bas" for the understanding of "En Route," which is the story of the frantic struggles of a Soul against unbelief, and the trials and temptations of the flesh.
+Durtal, the principal character in "En Route," is also the "hero" (if such a word be applicable) of that former appalling book, wherein he makes experience of Satanism, Black Masses, and other forms of Black Magic, but Mr. Kegan Paul, in his excellent preface, states that it is quite needless to read "La Bas" for the understanding of "En Route," which is the story of the frantic struggles of a Soul against unbelief, and the trials and temptations of the flesh.